tszabad/automation_assignment/imdb/read_me.md

 #### Google Drive AppScript configuration

-If everything went good so far, a spreadsheet file with name "cast" is uploaded to your Google Drive folder.
+If everything went good so far, a spreadsheet file with name "cast" is uploaded to your Google Drive main folder.

 The next step is to make a new AppScript project, to do so, please go to https://script.google.com/home and add a new project with the plus sign and give it a name.